Benefits

 Payroll Deductions

 In addition to those required by law, payroll deductions from college employees' earnings are authorized by the District Board of Trustees when approved in writing by the employee.
 Contact the Human Resources for additional information.
-The following authorized payroll deductions are made in equal installments:
+The following options may be deducted from college

 Flexible Benefits Plan